WELCOME TO JO BULLS –

 We are not attempting to just turn the Hereford breed black, but are in the process of creating a better black Hereford.

 Jo Bulls, LLC, is a member of the American Black Hereford Association (ABHA).
-We have reserved the name “International Black Hereford Association” ™ for when the breed of cattle spreads to other countries.
+We have formed the “International Black Hereford Association” ™ to help promote the breed of cattle across the world.
 We believe in the breed that much and think the ABHA will continue to grow.
 We have actually reserved the DBA, reserved the domains, and filed for a trademark.
-However, we have no association with the group that is improperly using the name out of Texas.
+We have our first international ranch visit happening this June.
+Some ranchers from Australia are going to visit our ranch, and we are hoping to help start the breed in Australia.
+While we are loyal ABHA members, there has to be an organization or classification for Black Hereford breeders in other countries.